-Research assemblages

 Our methodological approach follows the Critical Data Studies insight that studying data infrastructures requires “thick description” of data practices and their cultures, alongside selective and reflexive forms of technical analysis.
-The key question is not which single method is "best," but how combinations of methods can generate a critical understanding of how digital data construct sociality and governance.

-If RDIs are assemblages/ecosystems, then studying inequality requires tracing linkages across standards, institutions, and interfaces; we operationalise this via two comparative cases and a mechanism-tracing strategy.
-To make this explicit, we adopt Fox and Alldred's notion of research assemblages: research is an assemblage of bodies, things, and abstractions involved in inquiry, including the events studied, researchers and participants, tools and theories, and institutional contexts.
+If RDIs are assemblages or ecosystems, then studying inequality requires tracing linkages across technical design, institutions, and interfaces.
+This is operationalised through a two comparative case-based design and a mechanism-tracing strategy.
+We adopt Fox and Alldred's notion of “research assemblages”, according to which research is itself an assemblage of bodies, things, and abstractions involved in inquiry, including the events studied, researchers and participants, tools and theories, and institutional contexts.
 Methods can be understood as "machines" that transform events into data, data into findings, and findings into knowledge products.
-These machines tend to aggregate and territorialise: they simplify complex event-assemblages and can impose the logic of the research design onto what is observed.
-When a research assemblage encounters an empirical event—here, a data assemblage within a regulatory data infrastructure—the two form a hybrid assemblage.
+These machines tend to aggregate and territorialize: they simplify complex event-assemblages and may impose the logic of the research design onto what is observed.
+When a research assemblage encounters an empirical event—here, a data assemblage within a RDI—the two form a hybrid assemblage.
 Knowledge is thus not a neutral mirror of the world, but an outcome of the micropolitics of this hybrid encounter.
-What our methods make visible, comparable, and actionable—and what they risk smoothing over—depends on the capacities and limitations built into our research design, including dimensions of infrastructural inequality.
+What this approach make visible, comparable, and actionable—and what it riska smoothing over—depends on the capacities and limitations built into our research design, including its sensitivity to dimensions of infrastructural inequality.

+Within this assemblage perspective, mechanisms are understood as recurrent patterned effects that emerge from interactions among standards, institutional mandates, organisational arrangements, and data practices.
+A mechanism-tracing strategy allows us to examine how such interactions translate structural inequalities into durable infrastructural conditions across different RDIs.

+Ultimately, the analytical goal of the article is twofold.
+First, it contributes to the conceptual development of RDI by foregrounding these systems as assemblages of technical components, institutional mandates, design, and organisational arrangements, rather than as purely technical infrastructures.
+Second—and most importantly—it advances the notion of infrastructural inequalities by examining how RDIs rework and stabilise existing structural inequalities as durable infrastructural conditions.
+Taken together, the cases allow us to observe these dynamics in operation, as they unfold through concrete configurations of standards, interoperability, institutional mandates, and data practices.